kristenwidman/GiftExchangeSelector/README.md

-#This project is for doing secret santa style name selection for gift exchanges.#
+#Secret-Santa style name selection for gift exchanges.#
 Note that this project is currently optimized for Widman family Christmas 2012.
 It is not (yet) written to be fully general, so many parameters and methods may be unclear.